top of page

 June 2025

-The Group enjoyed healthily competitive game of rounders at Ruschcliffe park.
-Fairwell to Chrsity and Hannah – wishing you all the very best for your next stages of your careers!
+The Group enjoyed a healthily competitive game of rounders at Rushcliffe park.
+Farewell to Christy and Hannah – wishing you all the very best for your next stages of your careers!